EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

 {{% report_intro id="27053" data="/uploads/table.csv" %}}

 Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) have fallen sharply since mid-March 2020 when a statewide-moratorium on evictions was put in place on March 16.
-The moratorium has been renewed each month.
+The moratorium had been renewed each month until June 2021, after which the state began phasing out protections.
+Landlords are still restricted from filing for nonpayment of rent through mid-September.

 More detail on eviction protections in Minneapolis–Saint Paul can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mn/).